Sack Man: Asia

 In North India, children are sometimes threatened with the Bori Baba or "Father Sack" who carries a sack in which he places children he captures.
-A similar being, "Abu Kees" (ابو كيس), literally "The Man with a Bag", appears in Lebanon.
-In Turkey, Kharqyt (Harkıt means "Sack Man"- also called Öcü, Böcü or Torbalı) is portrayed as a man with a sack on his back who carries naughty children away to eat or sell them.
+A similar being, "Abu Kees" (ابو كيس, lit. 'the Man with a Bag') appears in Lebanon.

+In Turkey, Kharqyt (Harkıt means 'Sack Man'; he is also called Öcü, Böcü, or Torbalı) is portrayed as a man with a sack on his back who carries naughty children away to eat or sell them.

-In Korea, mangtae yeonggam (망태 영감) an old man (yeonggam) who carries a mesh sack (mangtae) to put his kidnapped children in, thus, "Old Man with a Sack".
+In Korea, mangtae yeonggam (망태 영감) an old man (yeonggam) who carries a mesh sack (mangtae) to put his kidnapped children in, thus, 'Old Man with a Sack'.
 In some regions, mangtae yeonggam is replaced by mangtae halmeom (망태 할멈), an old woman with a mesh sack.

-In Vietnam, misbehaving children are told that ông ba bị (in the North; literally mister-three-bags) or ông kẹ (in the South) will come in the night and take them away.
+In Vietnam, misbehaving children are told that ông ba bị (in the North; literally 'mister three-bags') or ông kẹ (in the South) will come in the night and take them away.

-In Sri Lanka, among the Sinhalese people, elders frighten misbehaving children with Goni Billa, (translates roughly as "sack kidnapper") a scary man carrying a sack who arrives day or night to capture and keep children.
+In Sri Lanka, among the Sinhalese people, elders frighten misbehaving children with Goni Billa, (translates roughly as 'sack kidnapper') a scary man carrying a sack who arrives day or night to capture and keep children.
+During the 1987–1989 JVP insurrection, the term was used to describe masked informants.

 Africa

-In the Western Cape folklore of South Africa, Antjie Somers is a Bogeyman who catches naughty children in a bag slung over his shoulder.
+In the Western Cape folklore of South Africa, Antjie Somers is a bogeyman who catches naughty children in a bag slung over his shoulder.
 Although the name is that of a female, Antjie Somers is traditionally a male figure (often an escaped slave who fled persecution by cross-dressing).

 In association with Christmas

 Several countries contrast their version of the sack man with the benign sack carrier Father Christmas.
-In the Netherlands and Flanders, Zwarte Piet (Dutch for "Black Pete") is a servant of Sinterklaas, who delivers bags of presents on December 5 and takes naughty kids back to Spain in the now empty bags.
+In the Netherlands and Flanders, Zwarte Piet (Dutch for 'Black Pete') is a servant of Sinterklaas, who delivers bags of presents on 5 December and takes naughty kids back to Spain in the now empty bags.
 In some stories, the Zwarte Piets themselves were kidnapped as kids, and the kidnapped kids make up the next generation of Zwarte Piets.
 In Switzerland, the corresponding figure is known as Schmutzli (derived from Butzli) in German, or Père Fouettard in French.

 A similar figure, Krampus, appears in the folklore of Alpine countries, sometimes depicted with a sack or washtub to carry children away.
-In Bulgaria, children are sometimes told that a dark scary monster-like person called Torbalan (Торбалан, which comes from "торба", meaning a sack, so his name means "Man with a sack") will come and kidnap them with his large sack if they misbehave.
-He can be seen as the antipode of the Christmas figure Santa Claus (Дядо Коледа; corresponding to Father Christmas).
+In Bulgaria, children are sometimes told that a dark scary monster-like person called Torbalan (Торбалан, which comes from торба [], meaning a sack, so his name means 'man with a sack') will come and kidnap them with his large sack if they misbehave.
+He can be seen as the antipode of the Christmas figure Santa Claus (Дядо Коледа, Dyado Koleda; corresponding to Father Christmas).

 In Haiti, the Tonton Macoute (Tonton Makout) is a giant, and a counterpart of Father Christmas, renowned for abducting bad children by putting them in his knapsack.
 During the dictatorship of Papa Doc Duvalier, certain Haitian secret policemen were given the name Tontons Macoutes because they were said also to make people disappear.